Trade players, future draft picks, or both.

 If all parties accept the trade, the trade is made visible to the rest of the league.
 League members then have a chance to veto the trade.
 A veto is a vote that blocks a trade.
 If the trade is not vetoed during the 24-hour review period (or 48-hour review period depending on your league rules), it will automatically be processed.

-Other than the members involved in the trade, half of the remaining league members must veto the trade for it to be cancelled.
-This number can't is not configurable as of now, but you can disallow vetoes entirely.
+Other than the members involved in the trade, half of the remaining league members must veto the trade for it to be canceled.
+This number is not configurable as of now, but the commish can disable vetoes completely from

-Commish Execute (to bypass the review period and process it right away) or
+Commish Execute (bypassing the review period and executing the trade immediately) or

 Yes, if you don't want to pick the player up now, or if you want to just keep track of a player, you can add them to your watch list.
 Click on